 - Enter your administrator email address and password.

-- Click OK.
+- Click Login.

+Once you log in to the MAC, the start page appears.
+This page varies somewhat depending on your administrator level.
 Regardless of your administrator level, every page in the MAC displays the following:

-- Administrator login—This displays your administrator email address.
+- Administrator login: This displays your administrator email address.
 This is the address you use to log in.

 The navigation pane